lamps-lab/Visual-Descriptor/README.md

 ### 2. Patent Figure Dataset
-This dataset contains 66417 design patent figures along with their corresponding visual descriptors and metadata.<br>
+This dataset contains 66417 design patent figures along with their corresponding visual descriptors and metadata. <br>
 Figures are in total 3G and they can be found in Google Drive link:
-Figures are in PNG format.
+Figures are in PNG format. <br>
-visual descriptors and metadata are in a txt file.
+visual descriptors and metadata are in a txt file. <br>